PrashanTrivedi/Walkins-Scheduling/README.md

 # Walkins-Scheduling
 This is part of my course project called "IEOR for health care".
 A new algorithm for scheduling the walkin patients in a hospital is implemented.
 Various preformance evaluation criterias are also applied.
+This is joint work with my collegue Manoj Kumar at IIT Bombay.